- Matthew F Gardiner, MD

 Proper management of eyelid lacerations requires thorough knowledge of the anatomy of the eyelids and periorbital structures, careful examination for associated ocular injury, and prompt referral to a subspecialist when complicated lacerations are encountered.
 (See 'Indications for surgical subspecialty consultation or referral' below.)

 The evaluation and management of eyelid lacerations will be reviewed here.
 Closure of simple lacerations in other parts of the body is discussed separately.
-(See "Closure of skin wounds with sutures".)
+(See "Closure of minor skin wounds with sutures".)

 Eyelid lacerations are an important subtype of facial trauma.
 In children, dog bites, handlebar injuries, and collisions with sharp objects while running (eg, sticks, thorns, retail display hooks, protruding nail) comprise the most common etiologies [1-3].
 In adolescents and adults, blunt trauma (eg, motor vehicle collision, fist fight, eye gouging, ball sports) is most frequent .
 Males are affected more commonly than females.